Wazzaps/ampm/README.md

 # Same but gets newest version if it's the only non-unique attribute
 ampm get foobar -a arch=x86_64 -a version=@semver:^1.0 ampm get foobar -a arch=x86_64 -a pubdate=@date:latest

-# Prints a bash script that can be sourced to export the artifact's env vars
-ampm env foobar:mbf5qxqli76zx7btc5n7fkq47tjs6cl2
 ```

 - Make `get` not connect to NFS if it exists locally